 Surprisingly enough, a roof’s insulation and color actually play an important role in making it more resilient.
 This is because a roof with a higher R-value can reduce the heat transfer into a building, which prevents the heat from affecting your roof too much, especially if you have asphalt shingles installed.
 Reflective roof surfaces, on the other hand, reduces your home’s solar gain and results in less heat transfer.
 This is especially effective for metal roofing systems.

 A roof’s impact resistance is important to a homeowner, especially if you live in an area that frequently sees hail storms.
 Therefore, homeowners always make it a point to get a roof with a tough membrane and a durable cover board between the insulation layers to provide improved impact resistance.
 Alternatively, cementitious pavers above the roof membrane may also be added.
 However, due to their significant weight, it’s always best to check the capacity of the roof’s structure before adding them to your roof.

-Turn to Coleman Roofing LLC for your home improvement needs.
+Turn to Coleman Roofing & Construction for your home improvement needs.
 We are your leading provider of storm damage repair and commercial roofing services.
 You can fill out our contact form to request a free quote.
 We serve homeowners in Covington, LA, and other nearby areas.